maarten-pennings/FilamentFuser/design/electronics/readme.md

 ## System components
-Each of the system componenst is detailed below.
+Each of the system components is detailed below.

 ### Heater resistor
 The heater resistor is a component used in 3D printers.